KevinHJing/global-memology/README.md

 # Global Memology
-**A project developed by Kevin Jing, Christoper Merino, and Pablo Tayun**
+**A project developed by Kevin Jing, Christoper Merino, and Pablo Tayun for the 2020 Scope Hackathon**